Shri-sakthi-v/mobile-first-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for allowing me to use their readme template
+I would like to thank Microverse, my coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>